How does Age Verification differ from Identity Verification?

 Age verification allows you to prove your age online without the requirement to share any personally identifiable information (your identity) when buying goods, using services or accessing functionality and content.

-You don’t need to share your identity simply to prove your age.
+You don’t need to share your identity simply to prove your age online.

-Identity providers (‘IDPs’) can offer reusable ‘digital identity wallets’ and allow a consumer to share only age attributes and therefore offer age verification.
-It is also possible for an age verification provider (AVP) to issue age attributes without retaining any knowledge of the identity of the customer; personal data is only required for the initial age verification process.
-Indeed, some methods of age verification do not require any personal identity data even at the outset e.g. age estimation via facial analysis, where the customer doesn’t login and their image* is instantly deleted.
+Identity providers (‘IDPs’) can offer reusable ‘digital identity wallets’ and allow a consumer to share only age attributes and therefore offer age verification to prove their age.
+It is also possible for an age verification provider (AVP) to issue age attributes without retaining any identity knowledge of the customer; personal data may be required but only for the initial age verification process.
+Indeed, some methods of Age Assurance do not require any personally identifiable information even at the outset e.g. age estimation via facial analysis, where the customer doesn’t login and their image* is instantly deleted.

-Age verification offers unique benefits in certain situations where it is not necessary or not desirable for the relying party to access personal data.
-For example, when assessing if a customer is a child without the relying party needing to process the personal data of children, or for when adults wish to access age-restricted websites without disclosing personal data to those sites.
+Age verification offers unique benefits in situations where it is not necessary or not desirable for the relying party to access personal data.
+For example, when assessing whether a customer is a child without the relying party needing to process the personal data of children; also, when adults wish to access age-restricted websites without disclosing their personal data to those sites.